SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2023/advent-of-scc-23.md

 # w3m

-_Who needs GUI to use the interwebs?
-Noobs._
+_Who says you need to use a GUI to access the interwebs?_

 `$ apt show w3m`